Recommendations on a Secure Parsec Deployment

 The following recommendations should be applied in order for Parsec to respect some of the operational mitigations.
 These recommendations have been thought of for a Linux system and should be modified/ported for other operating systems.
 The Domain Socket Listener and the On-Disk Key Info manager are assumed to be used.

-The linked operational mitigations are noted with O-n.
+The linked operational mitigations

-• In a deployment using Direct authentication with mutually trusted clients, the socket folder must be group owned by the parsec-clients group which has only read and execute permission on it (O-10).
+parsec-clientsgroup which has only read and execute permission on it (O-10).
 Everyone else must have no permission on the folder.
-The parsec-clients group is composed of mutually trusted clients only.
-This group must be continuously maintained to contain the mutually trusted clients.
+Theparsec-clientsgroup is composed of mutually trusted clients only.
+This group must be continuously maintained to contain the mutually trusted clients. - In a deployment using Unix Peer Credentials authentication, everyone else can have read and execute permission on the socket folder.

-• In a deployment using JWT-SVID authentication, the the Workload API Endpoint location must exist before the Parsec service is started and originate from a genuine SPIFFE implementation.
+parsec-tool.
+Warning: delete keys with caution and with the knowledge that they will never be needed again, as after this you will not be able to use them ever again. - In a deployment using JWT-SVID authentication, the the Workload API Endpoint location must exist before the Parsec service is started and originate from a genuine SPIFFE implementation.
 It must exist as long as the Parsec service is running using this location.

-• The Parsec configuration must not be reloaded with a different authenticator if Parsec is currently storing keys (O-12).
-To use a different authenticator the mappings folder should point to a new, unused, location.
-Alternatively, all keys should be deleted.
+- The Parsec configuration must not be reloaded with a different authenticator if Parsec is

 Using systemd